tibbon/WDI_Summer_Public/assignments/banque/readme.md

-Banque!
+# Banque!

-Create a Single Page Rails Banking App.
+Create a Single Page Rails App that utilizes jQuery and Ajax to store and display information from the database.

+## Prerequisites

+- HTML/CSS
+- Ruby
+- Rails
+- JavaScript
+- jQuery
+- Ajax
+- JSON

-Requirements
+## Requirements

 All information should be saved to the database.
+The URL should never change from the root. ie "http://localhost:3000"

+Please refer to the wireframe.png

 The Main Accounts Page displays the Total Balance and lists each Account and its balance Include buttons to display Withdraw/Transfers, Add an Account, and Deposit.